AkashPrakash1111/Risk-assessment/README.md

 Azure File Share datafiles Yes Shared Key Medium Quota 1TB

 ## Result:
-You have identified all active storage assets and evaluated them based on security posture and risk level.
+You have identified all active storage assets and evaluated them based on security posture and risk level